-Sortis Holdings, Inc.'s Diversified Alternative Investment Approach Entices As Global Markets Face Historic Volatility -- Spotlight Growth
+Sortis Holdings, Inc.'s Diversified Alternative Investment Approach Entices as Global Markets Face Historic Volatility -- Spotlight Growth

 The company's flagship fund is the $100 million Sortis Income Fund (SIF), which has a strong track record of annual returns, which have averaged 11% net to investors.
 SIF is a real estate loan fund, which is focused on high-yield and fixed income returns through an un-leveraged model.
 "It is the ultimate defensive position in a volatile market as the underwriting is collateral focused on 65% average LTV in the portfolio."

-The SIF is available on Charles Schwab, TD Ameritrade, Fidelity, and most self-directed IRA platforms, which effectively puts Sortis on the map and shows legitimacy.
+The SIF is available on most major investment platforms, which effectively puts Sortis on the map and shows legitimacy.

 Sortis Opportunity Zone Fund (SOZF)